foxglove/mcap/docs/specification/README.md

 - [Chunk](#chunk-op0x06)
 - [Message Index](#message-index-op0x07)
 - [Metadata](#metadata-op0x0C)

 - [Data End](#data-end-op0x0F)

 The last record in the data section MUST be the [Data End](#data-end-op0x0F) record.

+#### Use of chunk records

+MCAP files can have Schema, Channel, and Message records written directly to the data section, or they can be written into Chunk records to facilitate indexing and compression.
+Schema, Channel, and Message records must either all be written inside chunks, or all outside of chunks.
+A data section containing Chunk records may not contain any Schema, Channel, or Message records and vice-versa.

 ### Summary Section